ElectionDataAnalysis/electiondata/README.md

 Each element (each election, candidate, reporting unit, etc.) has a name -- a character string used in the `name` field in the corresponding database table, and also used in the files in the `context`  folder as keys in python dictionaries containing more info about the element.

 For ReportingUnits, the naming convention is to list as much of the composing information as possible in the name of the element, using `;` as a separator.
 E.g.,
- * `'North Carolina'` -- the state of NC
+ * `North Carolina` -- the state of NC
- * `'North Carolina;Alamance County'` -- Alamance County, which is contained in North Carolina
+ * `North Carolina;Alamance County` -- Alamance County, which is contained in North Carolina
- * `'North Carolina;Alamance County;Precinct 12W'` -- Precinct 12W in Alamance County
+ * `North Carolina;Alamance County;Precinct 12W` -- Precinct 12W in Alamance County

 # Conventions
 Reporting units that are not physical geographical precincts (such as an administrative precinct containing absentee ballot counts from one county) are classified as Reporting Type `precinct` if they should be part of any roll-up involving all precincts in a jurisdiction (e.g., if the absentee ballot counts are not included in any other Reporting Units of Type `precinct` in the county).